Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Preliminaries: Bayesian inverse problems and MCMC

 Under the Bayesian approach to inverse problems, we assume prior knowledge of the parameter represented by a \textit{prior distribution} $\mu\in\scrP(\scrM)$.
 We are interested in characterizing the \textit{posterior distributions} $\mu^{\by}\in\scrP(\scrM)$ representing our updated knowledge of the parameter after acquiring data $\by$.
 The posterior is defined by Bayes' rule using a Radon--Nikodym (RN) derivative:

-We adopt the following assumptions, often employed for infinite-dimensional Bayesian inverse problems, e.g., when $\mathscr{M}$ consists of spatially or temporally varying functions. \begin{assumption}[Gaussian noise] The noise distribution is given by $\pi_n\coloneqq\calN(\boldsymbol{0}, \bC_n)$ with covariance matrix $\bC_n\in B_1^{+}(\R^{d_y})$.
+We adopt the following assumptions, often employed for infinite-dimensional BIPs, e.g., when $\mathscr{M}$ consists of spatially or temporally varying functions. \begin{assumption}[Gaussian noise] The noise distribution is given by $\pi_n\coloneqq\calN(\boldsymbol{0}, \bC_n)$ with covariance matrix $\bC_n\in B_1^{+}(\R^{d_y})$.
 This leads to the following form of the Bayes' rule:

 where $\Phi^{\by}:\scrM\to\R$ is the data misfit and $z(\by)\coloneqq\mathbb{E}_{M\sim\mu}\left[\Phi^{\by}(M)\right]$ is the normalization constant. \end{assumption} \begin{assumption}[Gaussian prior] The prior distribution is given by $\mu\coloneqq\mathcal{N}(0, \cpr)$ with covariance operator $\cpr\in B_1^{+}(\scrM)$. \end{assumption}